 (3) 500-word synopsis of the proposed craft class

 (4) $30 tax-deductible donation/reading fee** made out to Grub Street, Inc.

 **If the book is published by a press with annual sales under $5 million, the submission fee is waived.

-Other Important Information about the 2013 Non-Fiction Prize
+Other Important Information about the 2014 Poetry Prize

-(1) The winner will be asked to be in Boston the weekend of May 3-5, 2013 to give a public reading from their book and to present a 1.25-hour craft class at Grub Street's 2013 Muse and the Marketplace literary conference.
-Inability to attend at least one day of the conference may result in forfeiture of the prize.
+(1) The winner will be asked to come to Boston sometime in June or July 2014 to give a public reading from his/her book and to lead a 2-hr craft class.
+The reading will include a reception and book-signing.
+Inability to attend this reading/reception and/or lead the craft class may result in forfeiture of the prize.

 (2) Publishers may submit books on behalf of authors, but applications must include all materials above in order to be eligible.

 (3) Winner will be notified on or before April 15th, 2014.